IvanZh19/network/README.md

+# network

 This repo is for simulating network traffic.

+It centers around the Simulation class.
+Some features are:
+- Use randomly generated topologies and Packet distributions
+- Model Node routing strategies and Link constraints
+- Step through Events in the Simulation
+- Log results for analysis

+For analysis, be sure to download the requirements.
+The analysis scripts have some simple visualization and metrics capabilities.

 ```
 .
+├── analysis/
+│   ├── analyze.py (This script computes and plots metrics from simulation results.
+May switch to NumPy.)
+│   ├── requirements.txt (These are the requirements for the analysis scripts.)
+│   └── visualize.py (This script visualizes simulation results.
+Currently does not support step through.)
 ├── src/
 │   ├── event.hpp (This defines the basic Event struct.)
 │   ├── link.hpp (This defines the Link class, representing the state of network edges.)